terraform-ibm-modules/terraform-ibm-base-ocp-vpc/examples/multiple_mzr_clusters/README.md

 # 2 MZR clusters in same VPC

-This is an example of creating 2 MZR clusters in same VPC, and deploying the cluster-proxy into them
+This is an example of creating 2 MZR clusters in same VPC, and deploying the _observability agents_ in the clusters.